DIY simple 2-speed Go-Kart transmission.

 The kart already uses two sprockets and a chain to do the job, maybe we can reuse those and save a few bucks?
 The main problem with chains is keeping them clean and at the right tension and alignment.
 Costwize this type of system is a bit more expensive than belt and pulley but has the massive benefit of zero slipping and far greater durability, availability is good too.
 My local supplier sold me 12-tooth sprockets for less than AUD$10ea, the largest 36-tooth cost only AUD$17 which meant I could afford a few spares.
 The toughest part is understanding the right gauge to use.
 Most Go-Karts use a ANSI #35 or #40 chain so stick with those if you have them.
 The Drift-2 comes with a motorcycle gauge 420 which is a half inch pitch but not quite the same as #40 or any European standard.
 I got 08B which is similar to #40 but a bit wider than 420, I only had to mod one sprocket to match the 420 output from my clutch.

 So with the power transmission technology chosen at last I can move on to the actual gearbox mechanism design.
-I looked at a few designs for 2-speed transmissions but the one I chose to base my design on is the simple dog clutch system.
-The theory is very simple; the input shaft is connected via key to a sliding hub (dog) that connects with one or other sprocket bosses via a basic toothed clutch.
-The output shaft has two sprockets connected to it, one is small for high gear the other larger for low gear.
-When the input shaft is driven from the output on the centrifugal clutch at the engine, it rotates the dog, engage the dog with one or other sprocket and you drive that ratio to the output of the gearbox.
-The kart's rear axle has the original 48-tooth sprocket and is connected to the gearbox's output.
-It's all much clearer in pictures.
+I looked at a few designs for 2-speed transmissions but the one I chose to base my design on is the tried and trusted dog clutch system.
+The theory is very simple; the input shaft is keyed to a sliding hub that can slide along the shaft and engage with the left or right input sprockets via a toothed clutch.
+The output shaft has two sprockets keyed to it, one is small for high gear the other larger for low gear.
+When the input shaft is driven (via a chain) from the centrifugal clutch at the engine, it rotates the sliding hub, engage the hub with the left or right ratio and you drive that ratio to the output shaft of the gearbox.
+The kart's rear axle has the original 48-tooth sprocket and is connected by chain to the gearbox's output shaft...

 I chose this design because it's relatively uncomplicated and cheap, the total cost was a little under AUD$350.
 The most difficult parts to make were the clutch parts but only because they require some precision and are made of heavier material than I'm used to working with.
 Also, a lot of threads needed tapping and that takes time and patience.